bkirsh99/GNMINFRMTCS/A4/Assignment4.md

 #?# Run the reads.per.chr on your genome builds merged bed (previously loaded), specify all the parameters following the instructions of the function, type the command used below: - 1.5 pt

+# NOTE: Note that type.a and type.b must be string variables, otherwise the reads.per.chr() function encounters an error (Error in names(x) <- value : 'names' attribute [4] must be the same length as the vector [3])

 output.df <- reads.per.chr(merged_bed.df,cols2compare=c(2,6),type.a="hg38",type.b="hg19")
 ```